Tag Archive for: LI250

 July 11 @ 12:30 pm 4:30 pm

-As part of LIM’s America250 programming, join us for special tours of the historic Hawkins-Mount House!
+As part of LIM’s America at 250 programming, join us for special tours of the historic Hawkins-Mount House!
 American genre painter William Sidney Mount created some of his most memorable scenes from inside an attic studio at this large, rambling 18th-century homestead.

 Located at the intersection of a historically-significant section of North Country Road, in Stony Brook, Mount’s ancestral family home, the Hawkins-Mount House, was built around 1725, a witness to the American Revolution, and substantially enlarged over the centuries.
 The house was listed on the National Register of Historic Places in 1966.